☝️Small business or a startup? See if you qualify for our special offer.

 Configure multilevel hierarchies

 Using the mapping, you can create multilevel hierarchies from non-hierarchical data.
-This feature is supported for JSON, CSV, Flexmonster Data Server, MongoDB, and custom data source API.
+This feature is supported for JSON, CSV, Flexmonster Data Server, MongoDB, and the custom data source API.

 Note In the custom data source API, multilevel hierarchies should be supported on the server side.
 See how to support multilevel hierarchies.